 The rich and ancient history of the Bittle family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the Old English personal name Bita.
 Alternatively, the name could have been "derived from an official title, 'the beadle,' one who executed processes or attended proclamations."

 The surname Bittle was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Bittle family
+Early History of the Bittle family

 This web page shows only a small excerpt of our Bittle research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Bittle History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bittle have been found, including Biddle, Biddell, Biddelle and others.

 Early Notables of the Bittle family (pre 1700)